manticoresoftware/manticoresearch/manual/english/Integration/Filebeat.md

 [Filebeat](https://www.elastic.co/beats/filebeat) is a lightweight shipper for forwarding and centralizing log data.
 Once installed as an agent, it monitors the log files or locations you specify, collects log events, and forwards them for indexing, usually to Elasticsearch or Logstash.

 Now, Manticore also supports the use of Filebeat as processing pipelines.
 This allows the collected and transformed data to be sent to Manticore just like to Elasticsearch.
-Currently, all versions up to 9.2 are fully supported.
+Currently, All versions to 9.0 are fully supported.

 ## Filebeat configuration